drslump/Protobuf-PHP/README.md

 communicate with Protocol Buffers services but also as a generation tool for _data objects_ no matter what the final serialization is.

-For more information see the man pages.
+For more information see the included man pages.

 ## Requirements